sorrells81/rahaShTippaNayaH/content/ghaTanAH/svAsthyam/2019-07-07_bengaLUru-shIta-chikitsA.md

 ### पङ्कजकस्तूरिकालः
 On 30th July, I laid down on top of a jamkhAna spread over a thin straw mat spread over the mosaic tiled floor.
 Still, I could feel the cold from the ground - and my lungs grew wheezy, I coughed quite a bit, nose was half blocked.
 I recalled a similar experience in my initial day at IISc hostel in 2006 September (before I was provided a cot).
 Resolved the problem by eating a mango.

-Similar attack on Aug 12 at 1:30AM, which was quite severe.
+**Night attacks**: Similar attack on Aug 12 at 1:30AM, which was quite severe.
 Milder attacks on some previous nights.

 Started taking "pankaja kastUri breathe easy" granules on Aug 12 at 9 PM.
 Easily observed a great relief.
 Shruti awoke me at 3:30AM, and mild allergy struck again.
 After battling for an hour, finally took "pankaja kastUri breathe easy" granules again with milk and 2 bananas.
 Slept comfortably for a few few more hours.
 Then, took another dose after breakfast and after dinner at 5 - experienced relief.